|

 A Final Note

 You might be thinking to yourself, “This is a strange ride.
 What are these people really offering?”
 There are all kinds of rides, from fully supported tours where a positive experience is guaranteed, to fleches, where only the destination, date, and a few arcane rules are established.
-This ride is somewhere on that continuum.
-We are not guaranteeing you anything, other than we plan to be at the Canadian border at 4:30 am, June 24th.
+This ride is somewhere low on that continuum.
+We are not guaranteeing you anything, other than we plan to be at the Canadian border at 4:30 am, June 22nd.
 We'll do what we can to organize the support vehicles, which mostly consists of keeping track of who is riding with who.
 We are not renting vans, setting up tents, providing food or support, reserving lodging, paying traffic tickets, or taking responsibility for you or your equipment.
 There are no fees for this ride, no special insurance policies, no sanctioning by any organization, no prizes and no rules.
 All we can guarantee is a ride you will talk about for the rest of your life.

 Morning sky outside North Troy